 The first weekend in September is the Lake County Fair held in Lakeport with lots of fun events for the whole family.
 The Kelseyville Pear Festival, a huge street fair and parade celebrating Lake County's agricultural heritage, is the last weekend of the month.

 In November there are several arts and crafts fairs including the Dickens' Faire, the last Saturday of the month in downtown Lakeport.
+November is still a great time for birding, hiking, and wine tasting.

 For more special events and the live music schedule, see the Lake County Chamber of Commerce Events Calendar.